|

 back in.
 With no other outlet, Driscoll lets go and he and Ann

-plummet into the river below.
-As they surface
+plummet into the water below.
+Fortunately,

-and swim away, up above, Kong roars in
+and swim away, up above, Kong angrily

 Meanwhile,